fujidaiti/exprollable_page_view/package/README.md

 flutter pub get
 flutter run
 ```
-There is another example that demonstrates how `ExprollablePageView` is able to work with Google Maps.
+There is another example, which demonstrates how `ExprollablePageView` is able to work with Google Maps.
 See [maps_example/README](https://github.com/fujidaiti/exprollable_page_view/blob/master/maps_example/README.md) for more details.

 ## Install